State Vehicle Use Permissible Use of State Vehicles

 Only drivers approved through Public Safety as authorized drivers may operate State vehicles.

-- Students who wish to become authorized must sign up, attend, and pass a State Vehicle Driver Certification Course with the Office of Public Safety.
+- Students who wish to become authorized must sign up, attend, a State Vehicle Driver Familiarization Course with the Office of Public Safety.
 Students interested should contact Public Safety at 240-895-4911

 - Faculty and Staff who wish to become authorized to drive a state vehicle must have a driving record check completed.
 Faculty and Staff who possess a Maryland drivers license can submit this form to request a driving record check.
 Faculty and Staff who possess a drivers license from another state must obtain a current copy of their driving record and email it to email@example.com